KevinBatdorf/obsidian-raycast/README.md

 - set path/paths to your preferred vault/vaults (comma separated).
   By default, vaults will be detected from `~/Library/Application Support/obsidian/obsidian.json`, which contains all vaults that have been opened with Obsidian before.

-### Search Note

-- exclude folders, files and paths so they dont show up in the search
+- exclude folders, files and paths so they dont show up in the search (comma separated).
+Files and Folders that were excluded in Obsidian itself will also be excluded here.
 - hide YAML frontmatter in "Quick Look" and copy/paste
 - hide wikilinks in "Quick Look" and copy/paste
 - hide LaTeX in "Quick Look" and copy/paste

+### Search Note

 - templates for append actions
 - show note content in detail view
 - show metadata about note in detail view